 Application Deadlines and Admissions Timetable

-The Radiography Program at the University of Nebraska Medical Center is offered as a primary certification modality within the Division of Radiation Science Technology Education at UNMC.
-The 21 month program consists of lecture, demonstrations, laboratory, and clinical instruction.
+The Radiography Program at the University of Nebraska Medical Center is offered as a primary certification modality within the Department of Clinical, Diagnostic, & Therapeutic Sciences at UNMC.
+The 21 month program consists of lecture, demonstrations, laboratory, and clinical instruction using a multitude of educational delivery methods such as face-to-face, synchronous with live video stream, hybrid, and asynchronous formats.
+See our program curriculum for more details.
 A comprehensive knowledge base and clinical competencies are achieved through a plan of study that focuses on increasing proficiency under the supervision of quality faculty and staff.
-Campus locations include Columbus, Grand Island and Omaha.
-As a result of Nebraska's "Building a Healthier Nebraska" initiative, the Radiography Program will be expanding to the UNK campus starting in the fall of 2015.
+Locations include Columbus, Kearney, Omaha, Norfolk, and North Platte.

-Upon completion of 50 specified college prerequisites and the 21 month professional program, students are awarded a Bachelor Degree in Radiation Science Technology and are eligible to take the national examination for certification in Radiography by the American Registry of Radiologic Technologists.
-Students having completed the Radiography program may also apply for an additional year of study in a secondary certification Radiation Science Program.
+Upon completion of the specified college prerequisites and the 21 month professional program, students are awarded a Bachelor of Science Degree in Medical Imaging & Therapeutic Sciences and are eligible to take the national examination for certification in Radiography by the American Registry of Radiologic Technologists.
+Students having completed the Radiography program may also apply for additional educational opportunities in a secondary certification Imaging & Therapeutic Sciences Program/Practicum.

 Nebraska Promise - Nebraska Promise is a University of Nebraska expanded financial aid program which guarantees eligible undergraduate students will have up to 30 credit hours of tuition per year paid in grant and scholarship aid.
 It replaces the tuition guarantee program previously known as Collegebound Nebraska.
 The program is available to undergraduate nursing, dental hygiene, and allied health professions students meeting the Nebraska Promise eligibility criteria.
 It does not apply to students seeking a second bachelor’s degree.
 Other grants